May 7, 2012

 The accident forced the university to closely examine and make adjustments to their tailgating policies.
 The school decided it was in everyone’s best interest to ban kegs from any university athletic event or function.
 Also, large moving trucks, like the one involved in the accident, will no longer be allowed in parking areas for events.

-The Connecticut Truck Accident Lawyers with Carter Mario Injury Lawyers understand how difficult the wrongful death of a loved one can be.
-That's why they would like to send their condolences to the family of the victim and hope for a swift recovery for the other injured victims.
+The Connecticut Truck Accident Lawyers with Carter Mario Law Firm understand how difficult the wrongful death of a loved one can be.
+That’s why they would like to send their condolences to the family of the victim and hope for a swift recovery for the other injured victims.